RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 Because Ruan Mei's ultimate is so powerful, it is highly recommended to have as much Energy Regeneration as possible.
 This is why ERR rope is recommended over BE rope.

 ### Is 3T Ult Really Necessary?
-It is not necessary to be able to perform a 3T ult.
-However, a 3T ult is optimal.
-It is still recommended to try to aim for as high ultimate uptime as possible, even if you cannot achieve a 3T ult.
+While a 3T Ult is optimal, it's not necessary.
+However, even if you cannot achieve a 3T ult, still aim for as high ultimate uptime as possible.
 Ruan Mei's ultimate is very valuable, so the more you can cast your ultimate, the better.

 ### How much Break Effect is too much?
 While the recommended minimum Break Effect is 180%, you can definitely have more Break Effect.
 There is no limit to how much Break Effect to have, but you should not be sacrificing other stats for Break Effect.
-Once you hit 180% Break Effect, it is better to focus on other stats.
-If you have extra Break Effect to spare even after hitting the recommended stats, that's perfectly fine.
+Once you hit 180% Break Effect, focus on other stats; if you have extra Break Effect to spare even after hitting the recommended stats, that's perfectly fine.

 ### Can I run a Break Effect rope?
 In all situations, a BE rope should only be used if you do not have an ERR rope.
 Even with other energy sources, having an ERR rope is still recommended.
-Furthermore, it is more beneficial for your team to cast Ruan Mei's ultimate more often, even if she does not have the recommended 180% BE minimum.
+It is generally more beneficial for your team to cast Ruan Mei's ultimate more often, even if she does not have the recommended 180% BE minimum.

 ## Closing & Final Thoughts
 In conclusion, Ruan Mei is a strong buffer who can fit in any team.
 She is likely future-proof and will remain a strong unit even in the future.
-Ruan Mei might be a luxury option, and she isn't meant to replace other Harmony units, but she shines in her own way.
+She is slightly costly, and she isn't meant to replace other Harmony units, but she shines in her own way.
 Also, it gives players a chance to invest in a stat that wasn't commonly invested in before.

 Huge thanks to our Theorycrafting Team for their work in creating this guide!
-From working on calculations to answering questions, they have contributed a lot into making this guide.
+From working on calculations to answering questions, their contributions have been invaluable.

-This guide will be updated as we are able to test Ruan Mei during 1.6 and as future content changes Ruan Mei's playstyle.
+This guide will be updated when we are able to test Ruan Mei during 1.6 and as future content changes Ruan Mei's playstyle.
 Thanks for reading, and we hope you found this guide helpful!